SheeThiga/alx-system_engineering-devops/0x00-shell_basics/README.md

 # script 3
 File: 2-bring_me_home

-changes the working directory to the user’s home directory
+changes the working directory to the user’s home director

+# script 4
+File: 3-listfiles

+Display current directory contents in a long format